Zhong-Lab-UCSD/HiFislides/README.md

 2. Output file produced by BWA.

 **Purpose**
-Count the number of HiFi reads per tile.
+Count the number of univocally resolved HiFi reads per tile.
 A total of 6 X 11 tiles are available on NextSeq flowcell (sometimes they could be 6 X 14).
 We hypothesize that spatial barcodes on tiles covered by tissue should be mapped with more HiFi-Slide R1 reads than spatial barcodes outside the tissue covered region.
 To this end, we count the number of HiFi-Slide R1 reads per tile.
 To have a simplilified solution, we only consider HiFi-Slide R1 reads that have only one unique spatial barcode with the highest alignment score on the surface, which means considering only rows in `L2R1__L1R1_dedup.hifislida.o` where both columns 3 and 4 are equal to 1.

 **Output**
 Tab-separated file `L2R1__L1R1_dedup.hifislida2.o` with the following columns: